AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/production-site-not-accessible-due-to-origin-cloaking.md

 ---
+description: This article provides a solution for when your Adobe Commerce on cloud infrastructure staging or production site storefront and/or Admin is not accessible.
+labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,DNS,Fastly,Magento Commerce Cloud,origin,origin cloaking,production,security,troubleshooting,Adobe Commerce,cloud infrastructure
 title: Site not accessible due to origin cloaking
-labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,DNS,Fastly,Magento Commerce Cloud,origin,origin cloaking,production,security,troubleshooting,Adobe Commerce,cloud infrastructure
 ---

+# Site not accessible due to origin cloaking

 This article provides a solution for when your Adobe Commerce on cloud infrastructure staging or production site storefront and/or Admin is not accessible.